March 4, 2021, Santa Rosa Beach, Florida, USA

 They are happy; is this the result of their success, or the product of their success?

-I have noticed that they see life as a series of opportunities.
-This one young man was describing one of his business, a special machine that helps locate the source of water leaks in buildings.
+I have noticed that they see life as a series of opportunities, not problems.
+This one young man, a Krav Maga student, was describing one of his businesses, a special machine that helps locate the source of water leaks in buildings.
 I noted that this is a huge problem.
 Leaks can cause terrible damage to homes and buildings.
-It can also cause terrible disputes between neighbors, I have been involved in several.
-When living in an apartment building, or a house adjoining another house, it is never quite clear where the leak is coming from, what is the source of the water.
+It can also cause terrible disputes between neighbors.
+I have seen; I have been involved in several.
+When living in an apartment building, or a house adjoining another house, it is never quite clear where the leak, where is the source of the water.
+That is why the Talmud (Bava Bathra) instructs us to keep a distance between our construct ion and our neighbors house.

 I noted that such a device not only saves a great deal of money but can prevent neighbors from becoming enemies.
 This device can save a relationship!